bkryza/clang-uml/docs/common_options.md

 but are not in `compile_commands.json` will be ignored.
 In case the `glob` pattern set does not match any translation units an error will be printed on the standard output.

+For more advanced control over the `glob` pattern, instead of simple glob style pattern, a full regular expression can be provided as an object with a single key `r`.
+In such case, the pattern will not be checked against file system at all but will only filter the compile commands database entries.
+This can significantly improve performance on projects with tens of thousands of translation units.

 For small projects, the `glob` property can be omitted, which will result in `clang-uml` parsing all translation units from `compile_commands.json` for